vitejs/vite/docs/guide/migration.md

 ## Advanced

-There are some changes which only affects plugin/tool creators.
+There are some changes which only affect plugin/tool creators.

 - [[#5868] refactor: remove deprecated api for 3.0](https://github.com/vitejs/vite/pull/5868)
   - `printHttpServerUrls` is removed